 Stress is the body's reaction to harmful situations -- whether they’re real or perceived.
 When you feel threatened, a chemical reaction occurs in your body that allows you to act in a way to prevent injury.
-This reaction is known as "fight-or-flight,” or the stress response.
-During stress response, your heart begins to race, breathing quickens, muscles tighten, and blood pressure rises.
+This reaction is known as "fight-or-flight” or the stress response.
+During the stress response, your heart rate increases, breathing quickens, muscles tighten, and blood pressure rises.
 You’ve gotten ready to act.
 It is how you protect yourself.

 Our bodies are designed to handle small doses of stress.
 But, we are not equipped to handle long-term, chronic stress without ill consequences.